usa-npn/rnpn/README.md

 There is no need for an API key to grab data from the National Phenology Network but users are required to self identify, on an honor system, against requests that may draw upon larger datasets.
+Simply populate the request\_source parameter, as necessary, with your name or the name of your institution.

 Currently there are services for writing to the database but those endpoints do require user authentication and are not accessible through